kdeldycke/awesome-engineering-team-management/README.md

 ### Executives

+* [What do executives do, anyway?](https://apenwarr.ca/log/20190926) - Paraphrasing [Andy Grove's book, High Output Management](https://www.amazon.com/dp/0679762884), `the job of an executive is: to define and enforce culture and values for their whole organization, and to ratify good decisions.`.
 * [Executives ratify decisions made on the spot](https://twitter.com/kdeldycke/status/1088001688722644992).
 * [Army Leadership and the Profession](https://fas.org/irp/doddir/army/adp6_22.pdf) - Establishes and describes what leaders should be and do.
 * [US Air Force's Strategic Leadership Studies](http://leadership.au.af.mil/sls-skil.htm) - A reference of leadership's competencies and skills.